CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step5.md

 # Exercise 5: Perform a rolling update on App

 Users expect applications to be available all the time and developers are expected to deploy new versions of them several times a day.
-In Kubernetes this is done with rolling updates.
-Rolling updates allow **Deployments update** to take place with zero downtime by incrementally updating Pods instances with new ones.
+In Kubernetes this is done with **rolling updates**.
+Rolling updates allow **Deployments update** to take place with zero downtime by incrementally updating pods instances with new ones.
 We are going to perform basic rolling update to our image in this exercise.

-1. Execute the below command and observe the current image version of the app in the Image field.
-The **describe pods** command is sued to get the pod details.
+1. Execute the below command and observe the current image version of the app in the **Image** field.
+The **describe pods** command is used to get the pod details.

    ```
    kubectl describe pods